pfrazee/nquery/README.md

 		altKey: false
 		bubbles: true
 		button: 0
-		cancelable: true
-		clientX: 94
-		clientY: 330
-		ctrlKey: false
-		data: undefined
-		eventPhase: 3
-		metaKey: false
-		offsetX: 94
-		offsetY: 330
-		pageX: 94
-		pageY: 330
-		screenX: 94
-		screenY: 415
-		shiftKey: false
-		timeStamp: 1388267407725
+		...
 		type: "click"
 		which: 1
 	} */
-	// notice that unpassable references such as `target` are not included }
+	// note that unpassable references such as `target` are not included }
 ```

 ## How It Works

-Networked access to the document enables workers and WebRTC peers to share the DOM via messaging.
-Ops are streamed in the request body, and the op return values are streamed in the response.
-Ending a request closes the transaction and releases any related state (eg the traversal position).
-For instance:
+Operations are serialized and streamed through the request body, which the server reads and checks against a whitelist before executing.
+Traversals are checked to make sure they remain within the allowed region.
+Return values of the operations are serialized into the response body.

+The request stream's lifetime is considered a transaction which maintains a traversal position.
+Ending the request closes the transaction and releases that state.

 ```
 // This jQuery command